Midwifery (Blended Learning) BSc

 Accredited by the Nursing and Midwifery Council

-Accreditation detail: Students who successfully complete this programme will be able to register with the Nursing and Midwifery Council (NMC).
+Accreditation detail: Students who successfully complete this programme will be able to register as a midwife with the Nursing and Midwifery Council (NMC).

 Course details

-Our integrated curriculum means that we’ll provide you with a holistic view of care, allowing you to experience aspects of professional practice, applied practice, the cultural/biopsycho-social-spiritual model and evidence-base, whilst recognising the complexity of maternity care provision.
+Our integrated curriculum means we’ll provide you with a holistic view of care that will allow you to recognise the complexity of maternity care provision.

-You’ll start by considering what it means to be midwife.
-You’ll learn how to work in partnership with women, birthing people and families.
-You’ll discover how to be an educator and facilitator, supporting not only other students and team members, but empowering women and birthing people and their families towards optimal health and well-being.
+You’ll start by considering what it means to be a midwife and learn how to work in partnership with women, birthing people and families.
+You’ll discover how to be an educator and facilitator, supporting not only other students and team members, but empowering women, birthing people and their families towards optimal health and well-being.

-By the end of the course, you’ll be able to provide autonomous care and promote optimal health and wellbeing for women, birthing people, new-born infants and families, work effectively within a team, supervise others and be a leader of care.
+By the end of the course, you’ll be equipped to provide autonomous care and promote optimal health and wellbeing, as well as being able to work effectively within a team, supervise others and be a care leader.

 Course structure